cshukei/cshukei/README.md

 - ⚡ Fun fact: ...
 -->

 This is SK!
 I am a last year Software Engineering Student from UTAR.
-Enjoy in creating and solving bugs.
-Hoping to learn new things here!
+Enjoying the process of creating and solving bugs.
+Hope to learn new things here!